Where we are diving

-Suggested you exchange currency with your bank prior to departure, however you can exchange your money at the airport upon arrival.
+Suggested you exchange currency with your bank prior to departure, however, you can exchange your money at the airport upon arrival.

+Most hotels have direct dialing facilities.
 For inbound calls, the international IDD country code for Fiji is 679 and there are no area codes.
 Outbound international calls from Fiji use a dial-out code of 05 followed by the country code and telephone number for the number being dialed.

 The Fijians are pretty easy-going, but if you are invited into a village, wear modest clothing and take off your hat (wearing one is an insult to the chief) when in the village.
 Leave your shoes outside the door when entering a home and keep in mind that it’s also insulting to touch someone’s head – which can be tempting when you are surrounded by wide-eyed, smiling children.

-International cards are welcomed by most hotels, restaurants, shops, car rental companies and tour operators.
+International cards are welcomed by most hotels, restaurants, shops, car rental companies, and tour operators.
 American Express is sometimes not accepted due to high fees.

 A multi-racial, multi-cultural nation, the population of Fiji is made up of significant numbers of followers of all major religions.
 Visitors will find Christian churches, mosques, and Sikh and Hindu temples throughout the country.

 Casual for both night and day.
-Pack t-shirts, shorts, light cotton dresses and swimwear.
+Pack t-shirts, shorts, light cotton dresses, and swimwear.
 Jeans will be too hot and uncomfortable.
 For cooler evenings or for out on the water, a jacket is a good idea.
 Sunscreens and hats are a must.

-The Fijian dollar has standard decimal denominations between $1.50 and $50.
+The Fijian dollar has standard decimal denominations between 1.5 and $50.
 Anything below $2 is a coin and $2 and above is a note.
 There is no limit to the amount of money to be brought in and visitors are allowed to take out currency up to the amount imported.